SCP-CN-001/awesome-simulator/README.md

 ## Survey about simulators

+Li, Yueyuan, et al. "Choose your simulator wisely: A review on open-source simulators for autonomous driving." *IEEE Transactions on Intelligent Vehicles* 9.5 (2024): 4861-4876.

+Zhou, Jixiang, et al. "A survey on autonomous driving system simulators." *2022 IEEE International Symposium on Software Reliability Engineering Workshops (ISSREW)*.
+IEEE, 2022.

+Kaur, Prabhjot, et al. "A survey on simulators for testing self-driving cars." *2021 Fourth International Conference on Connected and Autonomous Driving (MetroCAD)*.
+IEEE, 2021.

+Holen, Martin, Kristian Knausgård, and Morten Goodwin.
+"An evaluation of autonomous car simulators and their applicability for supervised and reinforcement learning." *International Conference on Intelligent Technologies and Applications*.
+Cham: Springer International Publishing, 2021.

+Bruck, Lucas, Bruce Haycock, and Ali Emadi.
+"A review of driving simulation technology and applications." *IEEE Open Journal of Vehicular Technology 2* (2020): 1-16.

+Afzal, Afsoon, et al. "A study on the challenges of using robotics simulators for testing." *arXiv preprint arXiv:2004.07368* (2020).

+Chao, Qianwen, et al. "A survey on visual traffic simulation: Models, evaluations, and applications in autonomous driving." *Computer Graphics Forum*.
+Vol. 39.
+No. 1.
+2020.

 ## Citation

 If you find the list about driving simulators helpful for your work, please cite